top of page

 I believe that when confronted by Truly and Baker, Oswald first realized what had happened (Truly told him at that time the President had been shot).
 He probably also began to think he needed to get out of there.

-It is almost certain that Oswald did not murder Dallas patrolman J.D.
+I believe it is probable that Oswald did not murder Dallas patrolman J.D.
 Tippit.
 Was Tippit’s murder even connected to the assassination?
 We can’t know for sure.
-What is clear is that in the 20 minutes or so before his death, Tippit was racing around the Oak Cliff section of Dallas appearing to observers to be looking for someone or something.
+What is clear is that in the last 20 or so minutes of his life, Officer Tippit was racing around the Oak Cliff section of Dallas appearing to observers to be looking for someone or something.
 Was it Oswald he was looking for?
 We will likely never know for sure.

 There is speculation the theater was a pre-arranged meeting place for Oswald and a handler.
 Was he to be provided safe passage out of the city?
 Was he to be eliminated?
 We don’t know.
 What we know is that once he was arrested, the final act of his strange, unknowable life began.